xwmario/Warez/README.md

 - [My big list of documentary sites (streaming and download)](https://www.reddit.com/r/Documentaries/comments/h9pu7/my_big_list_of_documentary_sites_streaming_and/) An old post by /u/whatwhat888 that may still be useful

 ## Fonts, Icons and Graphics
-- [Get the font](https://www.getthefont.com/) Searches through GitHub for fonts
+- [Get the Font](https://www.getthefont.com/) Searches through GitHub for fonts
 - [Web4Sync](https://web4sync.com/) Forum with DDL links catering to web development, graphics design, 3D animation, and photography
 - [GFXDomain](http://forum.gfxdomain.net/) Forum for graphic design resources and software
 - [GFxtra](https://www.gfxtra.com/) DDL links for graphics, icons, 3D models, and more
 - [GraphicEx](https://graphicex.com/) Stock/vector graphics, PhotoShop/InDesign resources, fonts, and more
+- [Tomato.to](https://tomato.to/) Supports Shutterstock, Gettyimages, Adobestock, Fotolia, Vectorstock, iStockphoto, PNGTree & PicFair.
-- [How to download paid fonts for free](https://old.reddit.com/r/Piracy/comments/8tqfg6/how_to_download_paid_fonts_for_free/) Post by /u/Bebhio on how to use clever Google searches to find fonts online
+- [How to download paid Fonts for free](https://old.reddit.com/r/Piracy/comments/8tqfg6/how_to_download_paid_fonts_for_free/) Post by /u/Bebhio on how to use clever Google searches to find fonts online

 ## Automation
 - [FlexGet](https://flexget.com/) FlexGet is a multipurpose automation tool for all of your media with support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.